konradjk/loftee/README.md

 ### Filters

-LOFTEE implements a set of filters to deem a LoF as "low-confidence."
+LOFTEE implements a set of filters to deem a LoF as "low-confidence" (LC).
+Variants that pass these filters are labeled as "high-confidence" (HC).

 For stop-gained and frameshift variants, LOFTEE removes:

--   Variants that are in the last X% of the transcript (filter_position; default = 5%)
+-   Variants that are near the end of the transcript (based on the 50 bp rule, with modifications as described in [Karczewski et al., 2019 supplement](https://www.biorxiv.org/content/biorxiv/early/2019/01/30/531210/DC1/embed/media-1.pdf?download=true))
 -   Variants that land in an exon with non-canonical splice sites around it (i.e. intron does not start with GT and end with AG)

 For splice-site variants, LOFTEE removes:

--   Variants in small introns (min_intron_size; default = 15 bp)
--   Variants that fall in an intron with a non-canonical splice site (i.e. intron does not start with GT and end with AG).
+-   Variants that only affect splicing of UTRs
+-   Variants that are not predicted to affect a donor site (GC -> GT)
+-   Variants where MaxEntScan does not predict an effect on splicing
 -   Variants that are "rescued" by nearby, in-frame splice sites (max_scan_distance determines distance from original splice site where rescue splice sites can occur; default = 15 bp)
+-   Variants in small introns (min_intron_size; default = 15 bp; only relevant to older versions of Gencode)

 For all variants, LOFTEE removes:

 -   Variants where the purported LoF allele is the ancestral state (across primates)
+-   Variants in incomplete transcripts (only relevant to older versions of Gencode)

 ### Flags

-LOFTEE implements a series of flags based on some variant parameters.
+LOFTEE implements a series of flags in addition to the above filters.
+Flagged variants should be treated with caution, particularly when doing genome-wide scans of LoF variation.
+However, they largely relate to the properties of individual transcripts or exons, so domain knowledge of a given gene will typically outperform these flags.

 For stop-gained and frameshift variants, LOFTEE flags:

 -   Variants in genes with only a single exon
+-   Variants in exons that do not have the evolutionary signature of a protein-coding gene based on PhyloCSF

 For splice-site variants, LOFTEE flags:

 -   Variants in NAGNAG sites (acceptor sites rescued by in-frame acceptor site)
+-   Variants that fall in an intron with a non-canonical splice site (i.e. intron does not start with GT and end with AG).

 ### Predictions of splice-altering variants

-LOFTEE makes predictions of variants that cause LoF by disrupting normal splicing patterns.
+LOFTEE also makes predictions of other splice (OS) variants that may cause LoF by disrupting normal splicing patterns.

 For variants that occur in the extended (but not essential) splice sites, LOFTEE uses logistic regression models to predict whether the splice site is significantly disrupted.